vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 # Understanding Open Philanthropy's evolution on migration policy

-NOTE: I sent this post to Open Philanthropy for comment.
+NOTE: I sent a draft of this post to Open Philanthropy for comment.
 They wrote:

 > We may share an update on our plans for future work on this cause at
 > some point, but don't have anything we're ready to discuss publicly